paulkarpenko/us-code-ui/uscode/title-37-pay-and-allowances-of-the-uniformed-services/chapter-007-allowances-other-than-travel-and-transportation-allowances.md

 The date of the enactment of the National Defense Authorization Act for Fiscal Year 2022, referred to in subsecs. (i) and (j)(1), is the date of enactment of Pub.
 L. 117–81, which was approved Dec.
 27, 2021.

 #### Amendments
+2024—Subsec. (b)(2).
+Pub.
+L. 118–159, § 621(a), struck out subpar.
+(A) designation before “the gross household income”, substituted “200 percent” for “150 percent” and “; and” for “; or”, and struck out subpar.
+(B) which read as follows: “if the Secretary concerned determines it appropriate (based on location, household need, or special circumstance), the gross household income of the member during the most recent calendar year did not exceed an amount equal to 200 percent of the Federal poverty guidelines of the Department of Health and Human Services for the location of the member and the number of individuals in the household of the member for such year; and”.

+Subsec. (c)(1)(A).
+Pub.
+L. 118–159, § 621(b), substituted “200 percent” for “150 percent (or, in the case of a member described in subsection (b)(2)(B), 200 percent)”.

 2023—Subsec. (k)(1)(B).
 Pub.
 L. 118–31 inserted “or that otherwise has a demonstrated need” after “high cost of living”.

 2022—Pub.
 L. 117–328, § 201(a)(1), made technical amendment to directory language of Pub.
 L. 117–263, § 611(a).
 See Amendment notes below.